 The custody of his children was taken away in 2016 by a judge in divorce proceedings due to his use of cannabis and bipolar disorder.
 The judge said he could not smoke and see his children.
 Thus, Chaudhari lost the right to see his children because he is a registered medical marijuana patient.

-“It’s really hard when cannabis prohibition is weaponized against you,” he lamented.
+“It’s really hard when cannabis prohibition is weaponized against you,” he lamented about the underground.

 It has been hard to cope with the loss of his children.

 “Any parent can use it and not be in trouble,” Chaudhari noted in the wake of legalization.
 “And me, someone who has needed this medicine for most of my adult life to live, even before I knew I had bipolar disorder, I knew this medicine made me be good and healthy.
 And now I’m one of the very few people who can’t smoke it and see my children.”

 Chaudhari noted he is not the first person who has suffered because they found an effective medical solution in a plant the United States says has no medical benefits in the underground.

 “I’ve been through a lot,” Chaudhari said.

 He is interested in the potential a cannabis patient support group has to help people who have used cannabis illegally to treat medical conditions.

 Chaudhari has been a legacy grower for more than 20 years to treat his conditions.
 Doing so has made him a horticulture expert.
 He has grown over 400 strains over 20-plus years in the underground market.